 - Type 2 heart attack, which is less common, develops from a problem with oxygen supply and demand.
-A heart attack can occur if the heart's oxygen demand increases to exceed the narrowed artery’s ability to deliver oxygen-rich blood even without an abrupt narrowing or blockage.
+A heart attack can occur if the heart's oxygen demand increases to exceed the artery's ability to deliver oxygen-rich blood even without a sudden new narrowing or blockage.

 Angina, the primary symptom of coronary artery disease, is typically experienced as chest pain.
 There are two kinds of angina: